 KISS 101 is a value investing strategy created to illustrate the 1st of 4 steps in the investing and stock screening process - a documented strategy to define WHAT we are going to do.
-The remaining 3 steps of the process will be derived from this documentation.
+The remaining 3 steps (HOW, DO, REVIEW) of the process will be derived from this documentation.

 This strategy is straight-forward and sustainable but robust enough to make it worth the effort.
 It is derived from the work of Michael Higgins (Dogs of the Dow) and Geraldine Weiss (Dividend Yield Investing)